Origin of yield stress and mechanical plasticity in model biological tissues: Method

 where $A_i$ and $P_i$ represent the area and perimeter of the $i$-th cell, respectively.
 The parameters $K_A$ and $K_P$ denote the area and perimeter moduli, respectively.
 The values $A_{0}$ and $P_{0}$ correspond to the preferred area and perimeter values, with $A_{0}$ specifically set to the average area per cell $\bar{A}$.
 Without the loss of generality, we choose $K_P A_{0}$ as the energy unit and $\sqrt{A_{0}}$ as the length unit.
 This leads to the dimensionless form of the energy

-where $\kappa_A=K_A A_{0}/K_P$ represents the rescaled area elasticity, governing the cell area stiffness relative to the perimeter stiffness and $p_0=P_0/\sqrt{A_{0}}$ the cell shape index.
-To investigate the mechanical response of the tissue, we apply simple-shear deformation to the simulated tissues utilizing Lees-Edwards boundary conditions~\cite{Lees_Edwards_1972}.
+where $\kappa_A=K_A A_{0}/K_P$ represents the rescaled area elasticity, governing the cell area stiffness relative to the perimeter stiffness, {$a_i=A_i/\sqrt{A_0}$ and $p_i=P_i/\sqrt{A_0}$ are the rescaled area and perimeter, respectively,} and $p_0=P_0/\sqrt{A_{0}}$ the cell shape index. {In this particular work, we studied only the regime with $K_A=0$ and $K_P=1$.} To investigate the mechanical response of the tissue, we apply simple-shear deformation to the simulated tissues utilizing Lees-Edwards boundary conditions ~\cite{Lees_Edwards_1972}.
 Initially, strain-free configurations ($\gamma = 0$) are generated with randomly distributed cell centers.
-The FIRE algorithm~\cite{fire_algo} is subsequently employed to minimize the energy functional in accordance with Eq.~\ref{energy_func}.
+The FIRE algorithm ~\cite{fire_algo} is subsequently employed to minimize the energy functional in accordance with Eq. \ref{energy_func}.
 Strain is then incrementally applied in steps of $\Delta\gamma = 2 \times 10^{-3}$ until reaching a maximum value of $\gamma_{max} = 6$.
 Alongside the modification of periodic boundary conditions to account for the strain, an affine displacement field $\Delta \mathbf{r_i} = \Delta\gamma \ y_i \ \hat{x}$ is applied to the cell centers.
 Following each increment of strain, the FIRE algorithm is again utilized to minimize the energy functional (Eq.\ref{energy_func}) until the residual forces acting on cell centers fall below $10^{-14}$, so that all resultant tissue states are meta-stable.
-This procedural approach effectively corresponds to investigating the system within the athermal quasi-static limit ($\dot{\gamma} \to 0$).
-The tissues under examination encompass cell populations $N=400$, accompanied by cell shape indices $p_0$ varying between $3.7$ and $4$, and a total of $84$ random initial samples were simulated at each set of parameter values.
+This procedural approach effectively corresponds to investigating the system within the athermal quasi-static limit ($\dot{\gamma} \to 0$). {The tissues under examination consist of cell populations with $N=400$, accompanied by varying cell shape indices $p_0$.
+A total of $84$ random initial samples were simulated for each set of parameter values.
+The shape indices were incrementally varied from $3.66$ to $4$, with a step size of $0.2$, except near the rigidity transition $p_0^* = 3.81$.
+For $3.8 \leq p_0 \leq 3.82$, the parameter was incremented with a finer step size of $0.02$ to study the transition.} We calculate the tension, denoted as $\mathbf{T}_{ij}$, acting along an edge $\mathbf{l}_{ij}$ shared by cells $i$ and $j$ using the equation ~\cite{Yang_PNAS_2017,Ishihara_2012,Chiou_2012}